-The program requires a minimum of 36 semester hours of graduate work.
-The 36 semester hours are divided into 33 semester hours of core courses and 3 semester hours of capstone courses.
+The program requires a minimum of 36 credit hours of graduate work.
+The 36 credit hours are divided into 33 credit hours of core courses and a 3-credit hour capstone course.

 Students from a variety of backgrounds are attracted to this graduate program.
 Therefore, to ensure each student is adequately prepared for the academic rigors of a graduate-level program, the following courses must be satisfactorily completed as a foundation for graduate studies: